getsentry/sentry-docs/src/collections/_documentation/accounts/saml2.md

 At this time, Sentry's SAML2 integration does not automatically deprovision inactive user accounts.
 Instead, the member remains inside of Sentry.io without any means to log in, as they can no longer access the IdP platform for sign-on.
 For now, inactive member accounts will need to be removed manually by a Manager or an Owner in Sentry.

-**Attempting to set up SAML2 SSO with an IdP results in a failure with the message “The provider did not return a valid user identity” What is happening here?**
+**Attempting to set up SAML2 SSO with an IdP results in a failure with the message “The provider did not return a valid user identity.”
+What is happening here?**
 The crux of the problem here is that different IdP platforms (Okta, Azure AD, etc) use different terms and conventions for the fields necessary for the integration to work.
 As a result, it’s possible to map up incorrect values into Sentry, causing SSO to fail with this error message.